 Composition.
-The current members of the Compensation Committee are Dr. Giuffre, Mr. Parsons and Dr. Semba.
+The current members of the Compensation Committee are Dr. Giuffre, Ms. Lewis, Mr. Parsons, and Dr. Semba.
 Dr. Giuffre is the Chair of the Compensation Committee.
 The Board of Directors has determined that each of the members of the Compensation Committee is an "independent director" under the Nasdaq Listing Rules, a "non-employee director" within the meaning of Rule 16b-3 under the Exchange Act, and otherwise independent under the rules and regulations of the SEC.

 Processes and Procedures for Consideration and Determination of Executive Compensation.
 As described in more detail above under "-Responsibilities," the Board of Directors has delegated to the Compensation Committee the responsibility, among other things, to determine any and all compensation payable to our executive officers, including annual salaries, short-term incentive compensation, long-term incentive compensation, perquisites and any and all other compensation, and to administer our equity-based compensation plans.
 The Compensation Committee has the full power and authority of the Board of Directors to perform these duties and to fulfill these responsibilities.
 Under the terms of its formal written charter, the Compensation Committee has the power and authority, to the extent permitted by applicable law, to delegate all or a portion of its duties and responsibilities to a subcommittee of the Compensation Committee.
-The Compensation Committee has delegated to the Chief Executive Officer and Chief Financial Officer, and each of them individually, the authority to grant stock options under the Company's 2019 Omnibus Incentive Plan the authority to approve initial stock option grants to newly hired non-executive officer employees of the Company and subject to the Company's Equity Grant Policy and additional conditions and limitations specified by the Compensation Committee.
+The Compensation Committee has delegated to the Chief Executive Officer and Chief Financial Officer, and each of them individually, under DiaMedica's Amended and Restated 2019 Omnibus Incentive Plan the authority to approve initial stock option grants to newly hired non-executive officer employees of DiaMedica and subject to DiaMedica's Equity Grant Policy and additional conditions and limitations specified by the Compensation Committee.
 The Compensation Committee has not delegated any other of its duties and responsibilities to subcommittees, but rather has taken such actions as a committee, as a whole.

-The Compensation Committee has engaged the services of Radford/Aon plc (Aon), an independent compensation consultant, to assist the Compensation Committee in developing a comprehensive compensation strategy based upon compensation levels at benchmark companies for DiaMedica.
-The Compensation Committee used the information in this report, recommendations from Aon and discussions with management, to establish a compensation strategy and set target compensation levels for officers and non-employee directors.
-The Compensation Committee retained Aon in April 2021 and shortly thereafter began to update its executive officer and non-employee director compensation analyses.
-Previously, until April 2021, the Compensation Committee had engaged the services of 21-Group, an independent compensation consultant, to assist the Compensation Committee.
-In making final decisions regarding compensation to be paid to our executive officers, the Compensation Committee considers several factors, including the benchmarking information gathered by its compensation consultants, the achievement by DiaMedica of pre-established performance objectives, the general performance of DiaMedica and the individual officers, the performance of DiaMedica and other factors that may be relevant.
+The Compensation Committee has engaged the services of Alpine Rewards, LLC, an independent compensation consultant, to assist the Compensation Committee in developing a comprehensive compensation strategy based upon compensation levels at benchmark companies for DiaMedica.
+The Compensation Committee used the information in this report, recommendations from Alpine Rewards, LLC and discussions with management, to establish a compensation strategy and set target compensation levels for officers and non-employee directors.
+The Compensation Committee initially retained Alpine Rewards, LLC in February 2023 to update its executive officer and non-employee director compensation analyses.
+In making final decisions regarding compensation to be paid to our executive officers, the Compensation Committee considers several factors, including the benchmarking information gathered by its compensation consultants, the achievement by DiaMedica of pre-established performance objectives, the general performance of DiaMedica and the individual officers, and other factors that may be relevant.